pytorch/data/docs/source/tutorial.rst

 - Place ``ShardingFilter`` (``datapipe.sharding_filter``) as early as possible in the pipeline, especially before expensive operations such as decoding, in order to avoid repeating these expensive operations across worker/distributed processes.
+- There may be cases where placing ``Shuffler`` earlier in the pipeline lead to worse performance, because some operations (e.g. decompression) are faster with sequential reading.
+In those cases, we recommend decompressing the files prior to shuffling (potentially prior to any data loading).

 You can find more DataPipe implementation examples for various research domains `on this page <examples.html>`_.